angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 Now you use IC to draw the remaining 4 cards, cast DR off the LP, use the floating BBB to cast CB (BB leftover), activate CB targeting DR to recycle it, and cast it off the floating BB to leave you with exactly enough mana for ToA.
-This trick to squeeze an extra storm out of the pile is one of the main reasons Bauble is in the deck.
+This trick to squeeze an extra _Storm_ out of the pile is one of the main reasons Bauble is in the deck.
 Notably, this pile does not dodge graveyard hate.
-If you need an extra storm from your pile and need to dodge gravehate, you can do it for 1 extra mana of any color:
+If you need an extra _Storm_ from your pile and need to dodge gravehate, you can do it for 1 extra mana of any color:

 > Cantrip in hand - {B}{B}{B} + {1}{U}{B}{B}{B} - 8 Storm